-- The ignition system must be disabled so that spark won't be created and delivered to the spark plug wires.
+Disable the ignition system on your 4.0L Ford Explorer (Aerostar, Mountaineer).
+It's important that spark is not created and delivered to the spark plug wires.

 Do not use any tools to tighten the compression tester.
 Hand tightening the compression tester is more than enough to get the proper results.

-On a piece of paper, write down the reading and what cylinder it belongs to (you can use the image in the image viewer to help you identify the cylinder).
-Repeat the above steps in the remaining 3 cylinders
+Write down the reading and what cylinder it belongs to (you can use the illustration above to help you identify the cylinder) on a piece of paper.

 CASE 1: All cylinder compression readings where normal.
 These compression gauge readings confirm that the head gasket is OK and not burned at a point between two cylinders.

-OK, so far all 3 tests have confirmed that the head gasket on your Honda Accord(or Prelude, Odyssey, etc.) is not blown, but if your Honda Accord is still overheating and you still suspect a blown head gasket, then it's time to bring out the big guns and do a block test.
-For this test go to: Using A Chemical Block Tester (Combustion Leak Tester).
+OK, so far your test results have confirmed that the head gasket on your 4.0L Ford Explorer (Aerostar, Mountaineer) is not blown.
+But, if your Ford is still overheating without reason and you still suspect a blown head gasket, go to: TEST 4: Using A Chemical Block Tester (Combustion Leak Tester).

-CASE 2: Two side by side cylinders had 0 PSI Compression: This engine compression reading confirms that the head gasket is burned thru' at the point between those two cylinders.
-You will need to replace the head gasket.
+CASE 2: Two side by side cylinders had 0 PSI compression.
+This engine compression reading confirms that the head gasket is burned thru' at the point between those two cylinders.
+You'll need to replace both head gaskets.